refinedev/refine/hackathon/refine-hackathon.md

 ### Schedule
 - The Hackathon begins on Wednesday 21st June 2023
 - Work on your project any time for the next four weeks
-- Submission deadline (Monday, July 20, 2023)
+- Submission deadline Monday, July 20, 2023
-- The winners will be announced on Monday, July 26, 2023
+- Submission judging begins Monday, July 24, 2023